pacflypy/repmaster/README.md

 # Repo Manager

-Repo Manager is an Application written in C++ that allows you to Manage many APT Repositories for Debian, Ubuntu, Linux Mint, Kali Linux, Termux and more.
+Repo Manager is an Application written in C++ that allows you to Manage many APT Repositories.

 [1] Create Easy and Fast an APT Repo.